dealako/td-homework/README.md

 # TODO

 - Configure NGINX to run as non-root user
-- Configure Apache2 to run as non-roo user
+- Configure Apache2 to run as non-root user
 - Configure ELB to listen TLS over port 443 - CloudFormation needs SSL setup details to bind to HTTPS